lawrennd/old_talks/_gp/includes/gpy-emulation.md

 > (Steinberg 1963), and can be viewed as a $K$-dimensional extension of
 > Latin square sampling (Raj 1968).

-\notes{The paper's rather dated refernce to "Output from a Computer Code" does carry forward through this literature, which has continued to be a focus of interest for statisticians.
-[Tony O'Hagan](http://www.tonyohagan.co.uk/academic/), who was a colleague in Sheffield but is also one of the pioneers of Gaussian process models was developing these methods when I first arrived there [@Kennedy-bayesian01], and continued with a large EPSRC funded project for manacing uncertainty in computaitonal models, <http://www.mucm.ac.uk/>.
+\notes{The paper's rather dated reference to "Output from a Computer Code" does carry forward through this literature, which has continued to be a focus of interest for statisticians.
+[Tony O'Hagan](http://www.tonyohagan.co.uk/academic/), who was a colleague in Sheffield but is also one of the pioneers of Gaussian process models was developing these methods when I first arrived there [@Kennedy-bayesian01], and continued with a large EPSRC funded project for managing uncertainty in computational models, <http://www.mucm.ac.uk/>.
 You can see a list of [their technical reports here](http://www.mucm.ac.uk/Pages/Dissemination/TechnicalReports.html).

 Another important group based in France is the "MASCOT-NUM Research Group", <https://www.gdr-mascotnum.fr/>.
 These researchers bring together statisticians, applied mathematicians and engineers in solving these problems.}